Bill 16: Contingency Fund Study Deadline August 2028

 Don't wait for 2028.
 Start your contingency fund study planning today to ensure your syndicate is compliant and financially prepared for the future.

-CondoAide helps Quebec condo syndicates stay organized and compliant with Bill 16.
-Manage your documents, track maintenance, run votes, and keep your co-owners informed—all in one place.
+CondoAide helps Quebec self-managed syndicates stay organized and compliant with Bill 16 — maintenance logbook, contingency fund, syndicate certificate, accounting and a tamper-evident document registry, all in one place.

 • AI assistant to answer your condo management questions